Pekka Kostiainen

 He is widely known abroad, especially as a choral music composer.
 In Jyväskylä, from 1977 to 2018 Kostiainen led the Musica Choir, which he founded, and from 1994 to 2008 he was director of the Vox Aurea children's choir.
 In 2004, he was awarded an honorary doctorate at the University of Jyväskylä.
 Kostiainen was elected Chief Choir of the Year in 2005.
 Alba Records has released eight CDs with Kostiainen conducting his own works with his own choirs.
+Kostiainen is a relative of Finnish author Ilmari Kianto.